 There are currently no topics for this game.

 Cancelled portsThere were plans to port this game to the Atari 7800.
 A prototype was started but it was never completed or released.

-LucasfilmRescue on Fractalus!, along with Ballblazer, was the first games launched by LucasFilm Games.
+LucasfilmRescue on Fractalus! along with Ballblazer were the first games developed by Lucasfilm Games.

 - Computer Gaming World

 - November 1996 (15th anniversary issue) - #82 on the “150 Best Games of All Time” list

 - The Making of Rescue on Fractalus!
 (In-depth article from Retro Gamer issue 44.)